 The passage that more specifically applies to a biological microbe like Ebola would be the twenty-first verse of Deuteronomy 28.
 This verse discusses the Eternal striking people with a plague, one that has a fever and inflammation, and which is so severe that NO ONE will be left alive after it strikes.

-Plague or pestilences include all types of serious biological microbes, such as the most deadly types of bacteria and viruses that have the capacity to kill millions of people.
+Diseases like Ebola, plagues and pestilences include all types of serious biological microbes, such as the most deadly types of bacteria and viruses that have the capacity to kill millions of people.
 One example of this is the flu epidemic that ran from January 1918 to December 1920, which killed an estimated 50 to 100 million people.
 Ebola has the potential to kill many more than that figure.

 The prophetic fourth horseman of the Apocalypse (Revelation 6:7 - 8), which includes war, famine, plagues, pestilence and wild animals, may kill close to 1.8 billion people (25%) based on the current world population of 7.2 billion people (see Revelation 6:7 - 8).